 As the name suggests, this form of therapy involves meeting with a group of people who have experienced a similar type of trauma.
 You may find it easier to talk about what happened when surrounded by a sympathetic group that knows what you are going through.

 Medication Which is Not Cannabis

-The purpose of this medication is to reduce the strength of your PTSD symptoms and also deal with the effects of depression.
+The purpose of antidepressants is to reduce the strength of your PTSD symptoms and also deal with the effects of depression.
 As well as helping with symptoms of anxiety, antidepressants can help you sleep and improve your concentration.
-SSRI (selective serotonin reuptake inhibitor) medications are the most popular.
-Common SSRIs including sertraline and paroxetine; both of which are Food and Drug Administration (FDA) approved.
+SSRI (selective serotonin reuptake inhibitor) medications are the most popular, some of which include sertraline and paroxetine (both of which are Food and Drug Administration (FDA) approved).

-This form of medication can relieve severe anxiety but as this form of prescription drug is known for being regularly abused, patients are advised only to take it for a short period.
+This form of medication can relieve severe anxiety, but as the most common forms of prescription drugs are regularly abused, patients are advised only to take it for a short period.

 This drug is sometimes prescribed for PTSD patients that suffer from recurrent nightmares and insomnia.
 While Prazosin is not FDA approved, it is a widely used medication.

 Using marijuana for medicinal purposes is unquestionably one of the most controversial aspects of the American healthcare system.
 While most states have a cannabis law of some kind on their books, a variety of legal issues has prevented researchers and doctors from fully examining the impact of marijuana on PTSD sufferers.

 Despite certain relaxations in the law, there is still a strong group that protests against the use of marijuana for any medical purpose.
 On the Department of Veterans Affairs website, for example, it claims that marijuana is harmful to people with PTSD.
 However, the site offers no links to this alleged research, and fails to point out the reasons for the lack of research to date.